minio/docs/docs/how-to-use-minio-server-side-encryption-with-aws-cli.md

 # <a name="prerequisites"></a>Prerequisites

 A client must specify three HTTP headers for SSE-C requests:
-* `X-Amz-Server-Side-Encryption-Customer-Algorithm`: The algorithm identifier: must be set to `AES256`.
+* `X-Amz-Server-Side-Encryption-Customer-Algorithm`: The algorithm identifier.
+It must be set to `AES256`.
-* `X-Amz-Server-Side-Encryption-Customer-Key`: The secret encryption key: must be a 256-bit Base64-encoded string.
+* `X-Amz-Server-Side-Encryption-Customer-Key`: The secret encryption key.
+It must be a 256-bit Base64-encoded string.
-* `X-Amz-Server-Side-Encryption-Customer-Key-MD5`: The encryption key MD5 checksum: must be set to the MD5-sum of the encryption key.
+* `X-Amz-Server-Side-Encryption-Customer-Key-MD5`: The encryption key MD5 checksum.
+It must be set to the MD5-sum of the encryption key.
 Note: The MD5 checksum is the MD5 sum of the raw binary key, not of the base64-encoded key.

 Install the Minio Server with TLS as described [here](https://docs.minio.io/docs/how-to-secure-access-to-minio-server-with-tls).